Donald Trump Arlington National Cemetery incident

 In August 2024, then-Republican presidential candidate Donald Trump visited Arlington National Cemetery, Virginia, to honor the 13 U.S. service members killed in the 2021 Kabul airport attack.
 During the visit, a dispute occurred when Trump’s team brought in a photographer and videographer for campaign-related content at the gravesite in Section 60, an area reserved for recently deceased soldiers.
 When a cemetery official attempted to stop them, two Trump staffers allegedly pushed and verbally abused the official.
 The Trump campaign denied any wrongdoing, asserting that the individual was unstable and initiated the conflict.
 Arlington National Cemetery confirmed the incident and cited federal laws prohibiting political activity on its grounds.

 The campaign later posted a video of the visit on social media, sparking criticism for using a solemn occasion for political content.
 Some families involved supported the filming, while others objected, claiming they had not given permission.
 Trump and allies, including running mate JD Vance, dismissed the backlash, accusing Democrats and the media of politicizing the event.
 Vance’s aggressive defense included telling Vice President and Democratic presidential candidate Kamala Harris to “go to hell,” though she had not commented on the matter.
 The U.S. Army condemned the incident, defending the cemetery worker, and a watchdog group later obtained related documents via court order.
-This incident was one of the most prominent scandals of the 2024 electoral season.